-‘General Hospital’ Spoilers: New Lawyer Cast On GH – Ava On Trial For Med Swap?
+‘General Hospital’ Spoilers: New Lawyer Cast On ‘GH’-Ava On Trial For Med Swap?

 Ava Panics, Consults Scotty

 Also on Friday’s General Hospital, Ava phoned Scotty Baldwin (Kin Shriner) as soon as she was away from Sonny to discuss her predicament.
 Ava wants Scotty to get Morgan’s pill bottle back from Lucy Coe (Lynn Herring).
-We saw on General Hospital weeks ago that Scotty swapped in real Lithium for the fakes since he couldn’t get the bottle from his ex.
+We saw on General Hospital weeks ago that Scotty swapped in real lithium for the fakes since he couldn’t get the bottle from his ex.

 But new General Hospital spoilers say Ava doesn’t think they’ve done enough to shield her from Sonny’s wrath and she needs to get the evidence back from Lucy so it will only be Lucy’s word against hers if Lucy decides to blab to Sonny or Carly Corinthos (Laura Wright).
 But General Hospital spoilers from Soap Central reveal Lucy won’t take this plot lightly.